prothedogelon/-Helpdesk-Runbooks/projects/mysql-skills-database/README.md

 - Practice `COUNT()` and basic aggregation
 - Create a second table
 - Practice `JOIN` queries
-- Build a small SOC-style dataset with alerts, users, hosts, and timestamps
+- Build a small SOC-style dataset with alerts, users,

-## LinkedIn Post Angle

-This mini project shows progress in SQL fundamentals, command-line usage, troubleshooting, and technical documentation.